stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

     ## [1] TRUE

-The number of unique patient ID’s is equal to the number of rows, so each row is a unique observation.
+The number of unique patient ID’s is equal to the number of rows, so each row is a unique observation/patient.

 ``` r
 names(cancer_subset)